 Lajes / São João / Ribeiras

-MOUNTAIN AND ALTITUDE
+MOUNTAIN AND HIGHER GROUND

-Casa da Montanha / higher area
+Casa da Montanha / higher areas

 FAR EAST